Multiple Instance Verification: Experiments

-Table \ref{tab:res1c} reports the classification performance of all methods, including the two non-attention-based ones (MI-Net and Bi-LSTM), on QMNIST using AUROC, accuracy, precision, recall, and F1-score. \footnote{We use the macro average for precision, recall, and F1-score because either class may be of interest, e.g., the exemplar label 0 when models are used for anomaly detection, and the label 1 for verification purposes.} It shows the baseline outperforms the benchmark models, while the CAP-based models improve on the baseline and benchmarks in all measures, with statistical significance (at $\geq 95\%$ confidence level) and by substantial margins.
+Table \ref{tab:res1c} reports the classification performance of all methods, including the two non-attention-based ones (MI-Net and Bi-LSTM), on QMNIST using AUROC, accuracy, precision, recall, and F1-score. \footnote{We use the macro average for precision, recall, F1-score because either class may be of interest, e.g., the exemplar label 0 when models are used for anomaly detection, and the label 1 for verification purposes.} It shows the baseline outperforms the benchmark models, while the CAP-based models improve on all measures by substantial margins when compared with the baseline and benchmarks.
+Interestingly, the results using $L_2$-distance, at least on the QMNIST datasets, are slightly better than those using DBA-$L_1$ and VEMA.

-To better understand the exemplar-level verification performance in Table \ref{tab:res1c}, it is worth noting that even though MNIST is generally regarded as a simple dataset, the MI verification task based on it can be highly challenging.
-To put it in context, for the well-known task of image classification to recognize MNIST digits, usually deemed as a ``solved'' problem in the literature, a ResNet-18 model can typically achieve above 95\% classification accuracy \cite{resnet18mnist23}.
-In contrast, the accuracy of all models in Table \ref{tab:res1c}, using ResNet-18 as a feature extractor, is below 70\% on the MI verification task.
+To better understand the exemplar-level verification performance in Table \ref{tab:res1c}, it is worth noting that even though MNIST is generally regarded as a simple dataset, the MI verification (MIV) task based on it can be highly challenging.
+To put it in context, for the well-known task of image classification to recognize MNIST digits, usually deemed a ``solved'' problem in the literature, a ResNet-18 model can typically achieve above 95\% classification accuracy (\cite{resnet18mnist23}).
+In contrast, the accuracy of all models in Table \ref{tab:res1c}, using ResNet-18 as a feature extractor, is below 70\% on the MIV task.
 In addition, our experimental design, constructing each exemplar using the same digit, enables us to break down performance by digits, as shown in Table \ref{tab:res1d}, which facilitates understanding and disentangling relevant factors.
 Table \ref{tab:res1d} has performance per digit evaluated using the CAP-VEMA model based on one representative test dataset of this task.